The SAG Exhibit G Form isn’t just a timesheet for your actors. It’s a daily ritual.

 Now that you understand how to fill out a SAG Exhibit G, the next item on your list should be finding a SAG payroll company to process it.

-What lingering questions about the SAG Exhibit G do you have?
-Let us know in the Messenger.
+Have any lingering questions about the SAG Exhibit G?
+Let us know.

 Sign up for the Wrapbook monthly newsletter where we share industry news along with must-know guides for producers.